 5. Are peaceful islands expensive to visit?

 Not always.
-Islands like Koh Rong Samloem or Caye Caulker are quite affordable, while Seychelles or Lord Howe may be pricier due to limited access.
+Koh Rong Samloem or Caye Caulker are affordable, while Seychelles or Lord Howe may cost more due to limited access.

 Conclusion: Your Peace Awaits